 Food becomes more enemy than friend and each bite becomes suspect and open to investigation.
-Kidneys, eyes, toes are no longer private property but are open to the purview of medical technicians.
-And, ultimately, diabetes is a serious matter of the heart.
+Kidneys, eyes, and toes–and yes, hearts, are no longer private property but are open to the purview of medical technicians.
 And yet, the dance of life must go on.
 Interestingly, Martha Graham once stated that the mission of her work was to “chart the graph of the heart”.
 In essence, diabetes monitoring requires the same.

 Not everyone appreciates modern dance.
 This is an unsettling piece.
 But, diabetes can be re-choreographed as its treatment is improved and, more importantly, as its causes are prevented.

-Comments greatly appreciated.
-Sharings on the experience of managing diabetes respectfully welcomed. (www.lifeseedsnutrition.com)
+Sharings on the experience of managing diabetes respectfully welcomed.

 In health, Elyn